poissonconsulting/checkr/README.md

 ### Objects, Warnings and Errors

-All functions either throw an informative error or return an invisible copy of the object (which allows them to be used in pipes - but see below).
+All functions either throw an informative error or return an invisible copy of the object (which allows them to be used in pipes - see below).

 ``` r
 library(checkr)